petko940/petko940.github.io/README.md

-# This is my site about me, sertificates and contacts
+# Explore my site for insights into my background, skills, projects, certificates, and how to get in touch